marcelodeabreu/form-exemple-ios/README.md

 The main project demonstrations are:
 1. Username, E-mail and Password (strong password) requeriments check.
 2. Selectable image from inside the users personal device for User Profile Image.
-3. Personal information from the user such as Name and Date of Birth with datePicker.
+3. Personal information from the user such as Name and Date of Birth with DatePicker.
 4. E-mail subscription for receiving news and updates.